List of protected areas of Georgia (country)

 The South Caucasian nation of Georgia is home to several protected areas, which receive protection because of their environmental, cultural or similar value.
 The oldest of these – now known as the Lagodekhi Protected Areas – dates back to 1912, when Georgia was part of the Russian Empire.

-The total area of Georgia’s protected terrestrial territories is 6501 km2, which amounts to approximately 9.29% of the country’s territory.
-In addition 153 km2 of marine area protected, or 0.67% of the country’s territorial waters.
-The are a total of 89 protected areas, including 14 Strict Nature Reserves, 12 National Parks, 20 Managed Nature Reserves, 40 Natural Monuments, 2 Ramsar sites and 1 Protected Landscape.
+The total area of Georgia's protected terrestrial territories is 6501 km2, which amounts to approximately 9.29% of the country's territory.
+In addition 153 km2 of marine area protected, or 0.67% of the country's territorial waters.
+There are a total of 89 protected areas, including 14 Strict Nature Reserves, 12 National Parks, 20 Managed Nature Reserves, 40 Natural Monuments, 2 Ramsar sites and 1 Protected Landscape.
 Strict nature reserves comprise 140,672 ha, while national parks cover 276,724 ha.
 The total number of visitors to Georgia's protected areas was just under 1.2 million in 2019.